zero-to-mastery/book-tracker/README.md

-# book-tracker
+# Book-Tracker

 "Tracks the amount of books that you've read, the ones you want to read, and the progress on the ones you're reading."

-There are 2 different sites- one vanilla js (all files in marked folder) and the other react based
+There are 2 different sites - one vanilla js (all files in marked folder) and the other react based.

 # How to run locally